M-Venerus/cost-estimator-web-app/README.md

 Webpage feature app to calculate cost of a made up service.
-Only HTML and CSS.
-Non-functional.
+Made with only HTML and CSS.